Avon vs. Mary Kay: Which Products Should I Sell?

 Comparing Two Direct Sales Cosmetics Businesses

 I've sold Avon in the past and have had friends who sold Mary Kay.
 While I made decent money while selling Avon, I no longer have the resources to continue being an Independent Sales Representative.

 Quick Look at Selling Avon vs. Mary Kay

 Mainly brochures, little to no stock required

 Compensation is handled differently at Avon and Mary Kay.
 There are two ways to earn money in these companies: direct sales and recruiting.

 Direct selling is the most important part of both these businesses.
 While you as the salesperson can sell your stock for whatever price you choose, both companies have suggested rates and set discounts that determine your profit.
 These discounts determine your commission on sold products and impact how money you will make selling both Avon and Mary Kay.

-Avon has a tiered commission rate, which allows you to earn 10 - 50% commission depending on your biweekly sales rate.
-You will always earn at least 10% commission selling Avon, and will earn even more in the first beginning weeks through their Kickstarter Program.
+- Avon has a tiered commission rate, which allows you to earn 10–50% commission depending on your biweekly sales rate.
+You will always earn at least 10% commission selling Avon, and you will earn even more in the first beginning weeks through their Kickstarter Program.

 Avon and Mary Kay have slightly different business strategies.
 Avon salespeople are known as Independent Sales Representatives, while those who sell Mary Kay are Independent Beauty Consultants.
 While these are mainly titles, they have a lot to say about the way both businesses operate.